-Have you ever put a lot of pressure on yourself to find the best and highest-quality MICROPHONE or INSTRUMENT for all our recording needs.
+Have you ever put much pressure on yourself to find the best and highest-quality MICROPHONE or INSTRUMENT for all your recording needs?

-Luckily, we have saved you some time by putting together some of the BEST XLR CABLES for microphones or instruments that any audio engineer would recommend!
+Luckily, I have saved you some time by putting together some of the BEST XLR CABLES for microphones or instruments that any audio engineer would recommend!

 Check ’em out!

 Hosa Pro Series